stakater/template-operator-docs/content/architecture/concepts.md

 ## Template

 A **Template** is a reusable blueprint in Template Operator that defines configurations for Kubernetes resources.
-It supports raw manifests, Helm charts, or resource mappings, enabling standardization and automation across multiple tenants.
+It supports raw manifests, gotemplate based dynamic manifests, Helm charts, or resource mappings, enabling standardization and automation across multiple tenants.

 ## Template Instance (TI)